Get

 A Devon Rex cat will be happy to stay indoors.
 However, your house needs adequate space to accommodate their natural inclination toward physical activity.
 They love exercise and play and require room to roam around.

 Playing with your cat daily can give them the mental and physical stimulation necessary to stay healthy.
 It can also allow you to bond.
-But if you don’t have time, ensure your house has a variety of toys to keep the kitty active.
+But if you don’t have time, ensure your house has a variety of toys and environmental enrichment to keep the kitty active and stimulated.

 Naturally, a Devon Rex cat will enjoy being outdoors.
 However, it would be best to keep a close eye on them since they can get into all sorts of trouble that could endanger their lives.
 An outdoor cat enclosure can help keep them safe.